patrickmmartin/pith-writings/et_tu_delphi/article.md

 - blindingly fast compilation
   You'll have to just take my word for it

+- a really good string type right out of the box: "c and c++ - don't think I can't see you in the corner - don't even start, ok?" language supports concatentation, reference counted, string length stored as part of the string, fully compatible with C char arrays
+  - note the modernised version of Delphi cunningly stores the encoding

+- Char and Byte are not the same type

+- integer types and subrange stypes

+- proper enforced enumerations ( compile time and even runtime for your sneaky sneaky type casters)

 - almost perfect dependency management for units (IMHO) TODO(PMM) research
 - incremental, smart linker